machanism-org/machai/bindex-core/src/site/markdown/bindex-mcp-server.md

 - Retrieving metadata about libraries and other indexed assets.
 - Picking relevant libraries for a task, dependency, or implementation context.
 - Registering records so they can be searched, reused, and governed later.
-- Supporting governance and observability for AI-driven tool usage across teams and environments.
+- Improving governance and observability for AI-driven tool usage across teams and environments.

 To review the public tools that can be exposed, see [Functional Tools](https://machai.machanism.org/bindex-core/functional-tools.html).